simonmichael/hledger/doc/SPEC-lots.md

   It doesn't need a lot selector; if it has one, it must select the same lot as the transfer-from posting.

 - A dispose posting selects one more lots to be disposed (sold), like a transfer-from posting.
-  It must also specify a transacted cost (or that can be inferred from market price, in future).
+  It must also have a transacted cost, either explicit or inferred from transaction balancing (or from market price, in future).

 ## Lot transactions